Does your morning flaw-seeking, wrinkle-checking ritual at the mirror make you a little crazy?

 1. Grieve your losses.
 As we age, and loved ones pass away, we spend more time thinking about our own mortality.
 We become aware of regrets and lost opportunities.
 By the time you hit your mid 40’s or early 50’s, it becomes daunting to realize that nearly half of your life is over.

 Don’t paste a smile on your face when you’re not feeling the beam coming from your heart.
 No use pretending you feel fine, when you don’t.
-Positive thinking will not be strong enough to overturn those self-defeating thoughts, because the emotional load on your brain is too intense, triggering a ton of stress hormones to flood your body.
+Positive thinking will not be strong enough to overturn those self-defeating thoughts, because the emotional load of stress on your brain is too intense, triggering a ton of toxic hormones to flood your body.
 This surge of stress chemicals is preventing you from thinking clearly because your internal alarm is going off.
 To neutralize that stress response, you need to dump that emotional load by acknowledging how sad, regretful, angry or betrayed you really feel.
 There’s no way of getting around it.
 You have to face your feelings.

 2. Tap.
 Emotional Freedom Technique, also known as EFT or tapping is a powerful stress-relief technique that calms you down by activating your body’s natural relaxation response .
 Tapping has changed my life and made it possible for me to undo much of the damage of my abusive past.

 Prior to learning about tapping, I spent nearly 15 years in traditional talk therapy attempting to put perspective on my very abusive past.
 It helped considerably, but there were still memories of mine that were much too traumatic to bear.

 EFT Changed My Life By Giving Me the Tool to Stop Acting Like a Victim